 Biometrics help prevent physical access even if your pin is compromised along with 2 factor authentication.
 As mentioned previously, Trust Wallet can even be “locked down” with in-app security to prevent it being used at all until re-activated by the owner.

 In the end, your wallet is only as secure as you are.
 If you give out your seed phrases, your pins, or hand someone your device while open, you are putting your wallet at risk, but generally, I find both of these apps to be equally safe.

-Personally, I prefer Trust Wallet as I feel it’s much more specially designed for mobile use, with a cleaner UI and the ability to access much more crypto currencies compared to MetaMask, in addition to fiat.
+Personally, I prefer Trust Wallet as I feel it’s much more specially designed for mobile use.
+It has a cleaner UI and the ability to access much more crypto currencies compared to MetaMask, in addition to fiat.

-The security features such as app locking also causes me to lean toward Trust Wallet, and when it comes to dealing with large amounts of cryptocurrency, I value this higher than MetaMask’s decentralized perks and the affinity for tokens and smart contracts.
+The security features such as app locking also causes me to lean toward Trust Wallet, and when it comes to dealing with large amounts of cryptocurrency, I value this higher than MetaMask’s de-centralized perks and the affinity for tokens and smart contracts.

 Either way, both apps are great for similar reasons, and they will be equally useful to anyone wishing to trade or protect their cryptocurrency.
 If you’re looking for the best crypto wallet, then both the Metamask Wallet and Trust Wallet are worth checking out.